Concert: Ethel quartet plus guitarist Kaki King

 What is an internship?

 An internship is the supervised, paid or unpaid, placement of a student in a business, industry, non-profit agency, governmental unit, or other work setting for a semester or summer for college credits.
 It is an UPPER DIVISION learning experience which will provide students with the opportunity to apply their theoretical background and skills to an experiential situation.
-Students will gain further insight into their interests through a required research paper and other academic assignments that reflect on their learning.
+Students will gain further insight into their interests through academic assignments that reflect on their learning.
 The number of academic assignments is based on the number of credits you wish to earn.

 The amount of academic credit to be awarded for an internship is determined by the responsibilities provided, and the amount of time the student is to work at the site.
 Interns work 40 hours for each credit to be earned.
 For example, a 3 credit internship would require a total of 120 work hours.
 You can receive pay or a stipend for your internship and receive academic credit.